 6. Continental Drift by Plate Tectonics

 Continental drift refers to the slow movement of the Earth’s tectonic plates, also known as the shifts in the Earth’s crust.
+Initially, Alfred Wegener proposed continental drift in 1912.
 There are seven continents on the Earth; however, the position of the continents is not fixed.
-Some continents are getting closer year by year; on the other hand; some are getting distant from each other.
+Some continents are getting closer year by year; on the other hand, some are getting distant from each other.
 The movement is a prolonged process.
 The motion of the continental drift movement is around 0.6 cm to 10.5 cm per year.
 Hence, continental drift is the critical natural cause of climate change on the Earth.

 The tectonic plates are the separated pieces of the Earth’s crust.
 The outer face of the crust is rocky and solid, and it differs into two types of materials, such as less-dense and the more-dense oceanic crust.
 These tectonic plates can move freely and cause Earthquakes and volcanoes on the Earth.
 Most ocean volcanoes and Earthquakes are the direct consequences of continental drift.
 The tectonic plate’s movement can be stipulated in four patterns: transform faulting, spreading, subduction, and collision.